 Clearly, C is a difficult constraint of the Scopus of ToM-explanations.
 First, it refers to an empirical statement: ToM-cognition (the underlying mechanisms) may be species-bounded.
 Second, it refers to a methodology: a top down-approach is used to compare humans and other species, starting with human concepts of agency.
 This is also a design explanation, because humans designed an ideal of agency: the belief-desire-intentionality (BDI)-agent.
 Consequently, the designs of underlying mechanisms are also compared to an ideal of human mechanisms and inferred agency.
 For example, typically ToM is tight to human language.

-Both constraints together are comparable to a bias in research: instead of comparing behavior and underlying mechanisms in face of ecology and contexts, researchers typically reject ToM-explanations applied to animals due to following reasons:
+Both constraints together are comparable to a bias in research: instead of comparing behavior and underlying mechanisms in face of ecology and contexts, researchers typically reject ToM-explanations applied to animals for the following reasons:

 (R1) Conceptual cognitive costs and complexity